AIOMedia/AIOApplication/README.md

 # AIO Application

+CMS for Media and Home Improvement management built on Node.js

 ## Requirements

 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager.

 ## Installation

-1. Grab project from GitHub (OR download zip archive and extract it into your project directory)
+Clone project from GitHub

 ```
 $ git@github.com:AIOMedia/AIOApplication.git
 ```

+**OR** download zip archive and extract it into your project directory

 ## Third party libraries